 The following two courses are required for the Museum Studies minor, and may be taken in any order although it is preferred that students take Museum Basics before Museum Object.
-Please note that space in Museum Object is limited to 12 students; registration requires approval of the course instructor.
+Please note that space is limited in these courses, so enrollment is managed by the Academic Coordinator.
+Contact Juan Bareceló-González to register for these courses.

 The student chooses one of the following 3-hour courses:

 Please note that only specific courses can be used for the Museum Studies Minor elective; most Art History, Art Education and History courses do not fulfill the requirement.
-If your elective choice is not on the list, you must clear it with Dr. Paul Niell.
+If your elective choice is not on the list, you must clear it with the Museum Studies Minor Advisor, Dr. Paul Niell.